The Athletic: Expansion

 In May 2018, the site announced coverage of both domestic and international soccer.
-In June 2018, The Athletic increased coverage in Los Angeles and expanded into Buffalo, New York, by hiring several reporters who had been bought out from The Buffalo News the same month.

-The Athletic continued market expansion in July 2018 with the addition of Atlanta with former AJC writers David O'Brien and Jeff Schultz, Baltimore, and Wisconsin.
-The site also added 19 college football writers to cover most of the major NCAA FB programs.
+In June 2018, The Athletic increased coverage in Los Angeles and expanded into Buffalo, New York, by hiring several reporters who had been bought out from The Buffalo News the same month.The Athletic continued market expansion in July 2018 with the addition of Atlanta with former The Atlanta Journal-Constitution writers David O'Brien and Jeff Schultz, Baltimore, and Wisconsin.
+The site also added 19 college football writers to cover most of the major NCAA football programs.

 In August 2018, The Athletic launched Fantasy Sports coverage and continued expansion across US markets including Washington, D.C., Carolina, Nashville, Indiana, Miami, and New Orleans.
-The site also announced expanded NBA reporting with Shams Charania and NFL coverage with Jay Glazer.

-The Athletic completed local coverage expansion to all NHL and NFL teams by September 2018 after adding writers in Jacksonville, Houston, Oklahoma, Oregon, and Las Vegas.
-Memphis was added as the 47th local market covered by The Athletic in October 2018, expanding coverage to all NBA teams.

-The Athletic signed three veteran TV journalists in November 2018, including 60 Minutes correspondent Armen Keteyian, in the publication's efforts to produce more video content as a supplement to written coverage.
+The site also announced expanded NBA reporting with Shams Charania and NFL coverage with Jay Glazer.The Athletic completed local coverage expansion to all NHL and NFL teams by September 2018 after adding writers in Jacksonville, Houston, Oklahoma, Oregon, and Las Vegas.
+Memphis was added as the 47th local market covered by The Athletic in October 2018, expanding coverage to all NBA teams.The Athletic signed three veteran TV journalists in November 2018, including 60 Minutes correspondent Armen Keteyian, in the publication's efforts to produce more video content as a supplement to written coverage.

 In May 2019, The Athletic announced an expansion into motorsports coverage featuring veteran journalist Jeff Gluck.
-While NASCAR will be the dominant focus of coverage, The Athletic aims to be a destination for all motorsports fans by including other major events, such as the Indianapolis 500.
+While NASCAR is the dominant focus of coverage, The Athletic aims to be a destination for all motorsports fans by including other major events, such as the Indianapolis 500.

-In August 2019, The Athletic expanded to the UK, predominantly covering domestic and international football.
-The team is led by managing director Ed Malyon and editor-in-chief Alex Kay-Jelski, and includes: Michael Cox, Raphael Honigstein, Daniel Taylor, and many beat reporters.
+In August 2019, The Athletic expanded to the United Kingdom, predominantly covering domestic and international football.
+The team was initially led by managing director Ed Malyon and editor-in-chief Alex Kay-Jelski.

+In April 2024, Laura Williamson was announced as the editor-in-chief for UK and Europe.
+Their stable of writers, includes: Michael Cox and Oliver Kay… David Ornstein and Daniel Taylor.